Producer Spotlight: Cooperativa Agroindustrial Machupicchu

 The buyer spoke to one of the more prolific producers—the only one who had generated over 10 tons of product.
 He openly berated him over his prices, which were no higher than what he would pay in Cuzco or Ayocucho.
 Bascially, he chastised the producers for charging standard market prices.

-he wasn’t wrong about his advantageous position.
-Farmers conceded to him, and even though many complained about a lack of fair compensation, the buyer had the final word that day.
+Unfortunately, he wasn’t wrong about his advantageous position.
+Farmers conceded to him.
+And though many complained about a lack of fair compensation, the buyer had the final word that day.
 He left with harsh criticism of product quality.

-“I believe there was no quality control back then—no way to protect the product from rotting without the use of clean, humidity-controlled, appropriate storage and conditions,” Edith adds.
+“I believe there was no quality control back then.
+There was no way to protect the product from rotting without the use of clean, humidity-controlled, appropriate storage and conditions,” Edith adds.

 It was a painful situation for her to witness.
-Soon after, when her father’s harvest was ready, she saw how a buyer from Puno took advantage of his need, paying much less than the market price.
+Soon after, when her father’s harvest was ready, she saw how a buyer from Puno took advantage of his need.
+He paid much less than the market price.

 Edith was plagued by feelings of impotence.

 “That’s when it hit me: why don’t we form a cooperative?”